 We’re moving!
-The PFA Library and Film Study Center will be closed as of December 18, 2014, in preparation for our move to our new downtown location, which opens in early 2016.
-During our closure, we recommend you consult your local public library, the UC Berkeley Library or the Margaret Herrick Library at the Academy of Motion Picture Arts and Sciences in Los Angeles ((310) 247-3020) for film research assistance.
+The PFA Library and Film Study Center is closed while we prepare for our move to our new downtown location, which opens in early 2016.
+During our closure, we recommend you consult your local public library, the UC Berkeley Library, or the Margaret Herrick Library at the Academy of Motion Picture Arts and Sciences in Los Angeles ((310) 247-3020) for film research assistance.

 The library has over 7,600 books on cinema history, theory, and criticism, covering topics such as film history, national cinemas, genres, subjects, studios, scripts and scriptwriting, directors, and actors.
 A large collection of reference books such as the American Film Institute’s Catalog of American Feature Films and the Film Literature Index, as well as Variety and New York Times reviews, are featured, as is a large assortment of foreign-language volumes.
 The library also provides access to many specialized databases including AV Online, which lists distribution sources for educational films and tapes; the FIAF International Film Archive Database, incorporating film periodical indexing and information on archival holdings of silent films; and the British Film Institute’s Film Index International.